mauFade/ai-hero/courses/01-deepsearch-in-typescript/00-apps/01-day-1-app/README.md

    c.
 Go to the "OAuth2" section
    d.
 Add a redirect URI: `http://localhost:3000/api/auth/callback/discord`
    e.
 Copy the Client ID and Client Secret

+6. (Optional) Set up Langfuse for telemetry and observability:

+   a.
+Sign up at [Langfuse](https://langfuse.com)
+   b.
+Create a new project
+   c.
+Copy the Secret Key, Public Key, and Base URL from your project settings

-   f.
-Create a `.env` file in the root directory with the following variables:
+7. Create a `.env` file in the root directory with the following variables:

 ```bash
 # Database